mjhoy/axum-inertia/README.md

 Implementation of the [inertia.js] protocol for axum.

-Currently very work-in-progress.
-Basic idea is to provide an `Inertia` axum extractor like so:
+Provides an `Inertia` axum extractor to render responses like so:

 ```rust
 async fn get_posts(i: Inertia) -> impl IntoResponse {
     i.render("Posts/Index", json!({ "posts": vec!["post one", "post two"] }))
 }
 ```

+See crate documentation for more information.

 [inertia.js]: https://inertiajs.com